smo-hk/time_series_test/README.md

 Build a prediction model to predict traffic speed of next 10, 20, 30 minutes of different routes in training data provided.
 1. Please split data into training and validation set
 2. Select your performance matrix and show your model's performance
-3. Prepare a presentation with some slides to show the result, explaination and insight if there is any.
+3. Prepare a presentation to explain your approach and present the insides
-4. For code, you can either send us your project folder or share your GitHub URL/Google colab notebook
+4. Please send your project code as zip file